gabrieldansereau/ms_downscaling_metawebs/README.md

 information on potential distribution.
 For each species, we related occurrences and pseudo-absences with 19 bioclimatic variables from CHELSA [@Karger2017CliHig] and 12 consensus land-cover variables from EarthEnv [@Tuanmu2014Glo1km].
-The CHELSA bioclimatic variables (*bio1-bio19*) represent various measures of temperature and precipitation (e.g., annual averages, monthly maximum or minimum, seasonality) and are available for land areas across the globe.
-We used the most recent version, the CHELSA v2.1 dataset [@Karger2021CliHig], and subsetted it to land surfaces only using the CHELSA v1.2 [@Karger2018DatCli], which does not cover open water.
+The CHELSA bioclimatic variables (*BIO1*-*BIO19*) represent various measures of temperature and precipitation (*e.g.*, annual averages, monthly maximum or minimum, seasonality) and are available for land areas across the globe.
+We used the most recent version, the CHELSA v2.1 dataset [@Karger2021CliHig], and subsetted it to land surfaces only using the CHELSA v1.2 [@Karger2018DatCli], which does not cover open water (this is appropriate as the data we use as input only cover terrestrial mammals).
 The EarthEnv land-cover variables represent classes such as Evergreen broadleaf trees, Cultivated and managed vegetation, Urban/Built-up, and Open Water.
-Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called sites).
+Values range between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called a "site").
 We coarsened both the CHELSA and EarthEnv data from their original 30 arc-second resolution to a 2.5 arc-minute one (around 4.5 km at the Equator) using GDAL [@GDAL/OGRcontributors2021GdaOgr].
 This resolution compromised capturing both